Maxb0tbeep/DJS-v13-Template/README.md

     1. In your console, write "npm install discord.js fs nodemon" to install the packages we need, you may need administrator permissions on your computer to do this.

 5. Clone this repo, using github desktop or by typing these commands into your console
-    1. "cd <location you want to clone to>"
+    1. "cd <location you want to clone to.>"
     2. "git clone https://"

 6. Create your bot account